dourish/secnd/README.md

 v09 is the current version, which has involved some more work on arithmetic routines, tightening the code to save space, expanding the FAT16 code, and shaping up a version that I can happily embed in a ROM.
+It also adds a jump table so that I can call ROM routines easily from other programs.

 Finally, I'm really just using github as a convenient repository and backup.
 The code may work for others but I've not done any of